sha620/java-quotes-app/README.md

-# Java Motivational Quotes Applllllllllll
+# Java Motivational Quotes Applllllllllllll
 l
 This project is a simple Java-based HTTP server that serves random motivational quotes via a REST API.
 The quotes are externalized to a `quotes.txt` file for easy customization.jj